dmolina23/dmolina23/README.md

 ## I'm Student and Developer!
 - 👋 Hi, I’m @dmolina23
-- Junior Software Developer Full-Stack (now working in FrontEnd)
+- Junior Software Developer.
-- 🥅 2022 Goals: Contribute to more Open Source & IoT projects.
-Learn about blockchain development and web3.
+- 2023 Goals: Contribute to more Open Source.
-- ⚡ Fun Fact: I'm in love with IoT, Blockchain, Web3.0 and VR
+- ⚡ Fun Fact: I'm in love with IoT, statistics and Machine Learning

 ### Languages and Tools:
 <h3 align="center">Languages</h4>